isaacnmm/pestpolicy-hugo2XX/content/posts/are-blue-tailed-lizards-poisonous/index.md

 [poisonous](https://pestpolicy.com/[are](https://pestpolicy.com/are-fleas-attracted-to-heat/)-lizards-poisonous/)
 .
 Can these reptiles really harm your children, dogs, cats or other home occupants?
 May be you are even worried how dangerous their saliva or bite could be.
 **Well, the question here is, are Blue Tailed Lizards Poisonous?
 The direct answer is NO. Blue Tailed Lizards are humble, non- poisonous reptiles that will present no threat to your children, humans or pets such as dogs and cats since their bite do not contain venom. **
 **According to Savannah River Ecology Laboratory, there is no scientific record that shows a long lasting effect of a bite from a Blue Tailed Lizard on human or pet.
-Nevertheless, some sources claim that when eaten by cats or dogs, Blue Tailed Lizards may cause sickness and lead to death.�**
+Nevertheless, some sources claim that when eaten by cats or dogs, Blue Tailed Lizards may cause sickness and lead to death.**

 Related: